nlpathak/Scriptor/README.md

 docker-compose up -d frontend

 # Wait 20-30 seconds for the backend database to initialize before running the next command in a new terminal.
+# You can run the below line once http://localhost:5000 returns "{success:true}"
 # You only have to run the below import script when installing this project for the first time, or after clearing the database data with: docker-compose down -v.

 docker-compose exec backend python3 scripts/import_data_into_elasticsearch.py